nathsmo/Main-Code/README.md

 ## Information
 ## Currently under construction!!!!
 *Ideas to implement to make code more efficient*
-* Self Attention
 * Different Embedding
-* Multi-head Attention
+* Self Attention (via Multi-head Attention)
-* Beam Search
-* PPO method (RL)
-* Paper 6 - use to obtain more information

-### Modifications needed/ Problems to be solved:
-- [x] Migrate Code to Tensorflow 2 (NOT)
-- [x] Migrate Code to Pytorch
-- [x] Actor/Critic are not talking to each other and that's why variables never change
-- [x] Standard deviation is null but that's because there's no data to compare it to.
-- [x] Never makes a decision, always returns the same value.
-- [x] The model isn't being saved, therefore the variables arent being reused in the correct way (I think) (BUT, idk how to evaluate)
-- [x] We have to save the model and print the results
-- [x] Evaluate the model to see performance
-- [x] Run on cloud - LIACS servers
-- [ ] See tests for the model.
-(Test all parameters)
-- [ ] Create baselines for comparison -> from Github baseline
-- [ ] Create graph to show progress over time of the algorithm

-**Ultimate question for our angle:**  What is the factor taking too long to train the model.
-Reduce Runtime
+**Ultimate question for our angle:**
+* What is the factor taking too long to train the model.
-* Note: we did change the neural network layer from convolutional to linear because it is supposed to be more effective on pytorch that way.
-* Note: Experiments could include change in embedding dimensions/ changing kernel size In order to change the embedding from simple to enhanced -> emb_type configuration.
+* Reduce Runtime

 ## Dependencies